I love tomato season

 I love this time of year.
 It’s the time of the harvest and there’s such an abundance of fresh vegetables available.
-So many of these veggies can be purchased year-round but let’s face it, they taste best in season.
+So many of these veggies are available year-round but let’s face it, they taste best in season.
 For example, grape tomatoes, there’s a little extra sweetness in every bite.
 I bought them in bulk last week and snacked my way through in two days.

-This recipe has been heavily adapted from one of my America’s Test Kitchen cookbooks, and it takes the grape tomato from snack to salad while still maintaining a “star of the show” status.
+This recipe his heavily adapted from one of my America's Test Kitchen cookbooks.
+It takes the grape tomato from snack to salad while still maintaining a “star of the show” status.
 The flavors are reminiscent of my Caprese Pasta Salad, only without the pasta.
 So, if you prefer a low carb version, this tomato salad might be for you!

 Shopping opportunity!
 Owning a salad spinner would come in real handy for this.
 Since I do not, I’ll lead you through my workaround.
 (And maybe go shopping later).